Ultimate Beginners Guide to Flying Drones, Start Flying Today!

-Looking for some serious help in becoming a better quadcopter pilot?
-We recommend Drone Pilot Ground School Check It Out!
+Looking for some serious help in learning how to fly a drone?
+Get $50 off Drone Pilot Ground School as a Dronethusiast reader, Drone Pilot Ground School Check It Out!
 An at-home drone ground school training course for sUAS pilots looking to pass the FAA Aeronautical Knowledge test and to become certified drone pilots.

 Notes On Drone Pilot Ground School